 “Every commercial vessel in the world has one to avoid collision if the radar is not working very well,” he added.

-With Packet pen pal letters safely stowed away in a traditional muslin mail bag, Wayne – dressed in full period costume – made his way to Custom House Quay, where Falmouth mayor Geoffrey Evans was awaiting his arrival.
+With Packet pen pal letters safely stowed away in a traditional muslin mail bag, Wayne – dressed in full period costume – made his way to Custom House Quay, where Falmouth mayor Geoffrey Evans was

 Mr Evans had a special piece of “mayoral mail,” addressed to the Lord Mayor of Douarnenez, to hand over to Wayne before he bid the team a safe journey onwards.